fanduel-oss/refract/docs/usage/injecting-dependencies.md

 Refract lets you inject your own dependencies, such as your Redux store, your router, your API, and so on.

 To expose any dependencies for use inside Refract, you simply pass them as props into any component wrapped with the `withEffects` higher-order component.
-Your dependencies will then be available as part of the `initialProps` object, which is the first argument in your `aperture`, `handler`, and `errorHandler`.
+Your dependencies will then be available as part of the `initialProps` object, which is the second argument in your `aperture`, and the first argument in your `handler` and `errorHandler`.

 ## Exposing Your Redux Store